Cellulite Reduction Reviews

 Cellulite is simply a collection of fat cells under the skin.
 Why are women more prone to this skin-dimpling malaise than men?
 Simply put—it’s just the way we’re made!
-It pertains to the way that fat, muscle and connective tissue is distributed in our thighs, hips, and buttocks.
+It pertains to the way that fat, muscle and connective tissue are distributed in our thighs, hips, and buttocks.
 In layman’s terms, it’s the way that fat deposits distort and push the tissue beneath the skin, giving it a topographical map look.
 Not very flattering.

 Most women prefer smooth skin versus skin-dimpling and bulges, therefore treatments for cellulite are very popular.
 Some of the most popular treatments include:

-● Laser or Light Therapy – These treatments combine suction and manipulation of the skin
+Laser or Light Therapy – These treatments combine suction and manipulation of the skin.

 Massage – This treatment is usually conducted by a machine that uses rolling cylinders that tend to redistribute fat—and this treatment requires ongoing maintenance.
 Results can be measured with ultrasound.